mickaelandrieu/docs-1/doc/developer-documentation/components/event_listener.md

 `Namespace: BackBee\Event\EventListener`

 To listen to an event you must use the `addListener` method of the `EventDispatcher`.
 `addListener` takes three parameters.
-The first one is the name of the event that will be triggered, the second is an array whose first element is a class path and the second is a method.
+The first one is the name of the event that will be triggered, the second is an array which first element is a class path and the second is a method.
 The last parameter is the priority of the event.
 Listener with higher priority will be triggered first.

     $this->application->getEventDispatcher()->addListener("loading.event", array("BackBee/Event/Listener/HelloListener", "sayHello"));